 Another way to interpret the result is as follows.
-It is well-known that every arithmetic circuit can be simulated by an arithmetic circuit with only one subtraction (see [21] or Lemma 23 below).
-That is, if f has a circuit of size sthen f can be written as $f = f+ - f-$ , where $f+$ , $f-$ are monotone polynomials of monotone circuit size O(s).
-Then Theorem 1 simply asserts that $f-$ can be chosen as a scalar multiple of a fixed universal polynomial independent of f.
-Theorem 1 is also reminiscent of the so-called slice functions in Boolean complexity.
-Recall that a Boolean function h is a slice function, if there exists a k such that h accepts on all inputs of Hamming weight > k, rejects on inputs of Hamming weight < k, and is arbitrary on inputs with weight k.
-In [23], has shown that for slice functions, Boolean circuits and monotone Boolean are of essentially the some power.
-This resembles Theorem 1 because the universal polynomial U is constant on inputs with fixed $\sum x_i$ .
+It is wellknown that every arithmetic circuit can be simulated by an arithmetic circuit with only one subtraction - see (Valiant 1980) or Lemma 4.4 below.
+That is, if f has a circuit of size s then f can be written as $f = f+ - f-$, where f+, f- are monotone polynomials of monotone circuit size O(s).
+Then Theorem 2.1 simply asserts that f{-} can be chosen as a scalar multiple of a fixed universal polynomial independent of f.
+Theorem 2.1 is also reminiscent of the so-called slice functions in Boolean complexity.
+Recall that a Boolean function h is a slice function, if there exists a k such that h accepts on all inputs of Hamming weight > k, rejects on inputs of Hamming weight $\langle k, and is arbitrary on inputs with weight$ k.
+Valiant (1986) has shown that for slice functions, general and monotone Boolean circuits are of essentially the same power.
+This resembles Theorem 2.1 because the universal polynomial U is constant on inputs with fixed $\sum x_i$.

-Let us mention that the classical lower bounds [21, 17] are insufficient to prove monotone lower bounds for polynomials of the form required by Theorem 1.
-For, the lower bounds take into account only the monomial structure of a polynomial.
+Let us mention that the classical lower bounds (Shamir & Snir 1979; Valiant 1980) are insufficient to prove monotone lower bounds for polynomials of the form required by Theorem 2.1.
+These lower bounds take into account only the monomial structure of a polynomial.
 For example, not only that the permanent is hard but any polynomial which has the same set of monomials with non-zero coefficients is hard for monotone circuits.
-However, the polynomial $(1 + \sum_i x_i)$ contains all monomials of degree d with a non-zero coefficient.
-There is at least one recent lower bound which goes beyond monomial counting due to Yehudayoff [27].
+However, the polynomial $(1 + \sum_i x_i)^d$ contains all monomials of degree d with a non-zero coefficient.
+There is at least one recent lower bound which goes beyond monomial counting due to Yehudayoff (2019).
 However, the bound is continuous in the coefficients of the polynomial in focus.

-We prove Theorem 1 in in Section 4.
-There, we also note that the same result holds in several other settings - we can choose a different universal polynomial, or consider restricted algebraic models of computation.
+In Section 4, we also note that Theorem 2.1 holds in several other settings - we can choose a different universal polynomial, or consider restricted algebraic models of computation.

-2.2 Boolean circuits and non-negative rank
+2.2.
+Boolean circuits and non-negative rank.
 Let $M \in \mathbb{R}^{n \times m}$ be a non-negative matrix.
-The non-negative rank of M, $\operatorname{rk}+(M)$ , is defined as the smallest k so that there exist non-negative matrices $A \in \mathbb{R}^{n \times k}$ , $B \in \mathbb{R}^{k \times m}$ with M = AB.
+The non-negative rank of M, $rk+(M)$, is defined as the smallest k so that there exist non-negative matrices $A \in \mathbb{R}^{n \times k}$, $B \in \mathbb{R}^{k \times m}$ with M = AB.
 In other words, it is the smallest k so that M can be written as a sum of k non-negative rank-one matrices.
-If M contains a negative entry, we set $\operatorname{rk}+(M) := \infty$ where h(x, y) is the Hamming distance of x and y.
+If M contains a negative entry, we set $\mathrm{rk}+(M) := \infty$ where h(x, y) is the Hamming distance of x and y.